noties/Markwon/docs/docs/configure.md

 :::warning Images
 If you plan on using images inside your markdown/HTML, you will have to **explicitly** register an implementation of `AsyncDrawable.Loader` via `#asyncDrawableLoader` builder method.
-`Markwon` comes with ready implementation for that and it can be cound in `markwon-image-loader` module.
+`Markwon` comes with ready implementation for that and it can be found in `markwon-image-loader` module.
 Refer to module [documentation](/docs/image-loader.md)
 :::